jimmy-oss/jimmy-oss/README.md

 - 🔭 I’m a Passionate programmer who loves coding in both ***web development and Android🚀.***
 - 🌱 I’m currently learning *Full Stack Web Development, Graphics designing and Android*.
-- 💞️ I’m looking to collaborate on android projects, graphics designing projects and full stack development projects
+- 💞️ I’m looking to collaborate on android projects, graphics designing projects and full stack projects
 - 🤔 I’m looking for help with Any New Tech Related stuff such as ***Flutter Designing in both Web and Android***.
 - 💬 You Can Ask me Anything about ***Tech Related stuff***.
 - 📫 How to reach me: jimmynjonge51@gmail.com.